vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 Remember to return to normal volume and set balance back to neutral.

-It's worth noting that at low frequencies, with normal headphones, and absent significant earwax accumulation, I have a slight bias toward sounds being louder in the left ear, which is likely driven by better middle ear processing.
+It's worth noting that at low frequencies, with over-ear headphones, and absent significant earwax accumulation, I have a slight bias toward sounds being louder in the left ear, which is likely driven by better middle ear processing.
 I want to get beyond this -- at around 4000 Hz